dburritt/ENSF607-VetApp/README.md

 607 final project

 NOTE: ID NUMBERS ARE RANDOM AND WILL NOT MATCH THE EXAMPLES
+All listed calls tested using console command

 # Animal

 # VET000-57 list all animals

 Path: localhost:8001/api/animals
 Verb: GET
 Response: list of all animals in database

 EXAMPLE: